Six Ribbons - The Ultimate Collection

 Six Ribbons - The Ultimate Collection is a digitally remastered greatest hits album released in May 2011 by Australian musician, Jon English.
 It includes tracks from his entire career, commencing with his debut single, "Handbags and Gladrags" from 1973.

 The album made its ARIA Chart debut in March 2016 at number 23, following his death.

+The album is scheduled to be re-released on 27 March 2026.